apache/systemds/native-backend.md

 2. Alternatively, you can add the location of the native libraries (i.e. BLAS and other dependencies) to the environment variable `LD_LIBRARY_PATH` (on Linux).
-If you want to use SystemML with Spark, please add the following line to `spark-env.sh` (or to the bash profile).
+If you want to use SystemDS with Spark, please add the following line to `spark-env.sh` (or to the bash profile).

 	export LD_LIBRARY_PATH=/path/to/blas-n-other-dependencies